When can isotropy help adapt LLMs' next word prediction to numerical domains?: Introduction

 \section{Introduction}

-Large language models have demonstrated impressive success in adapting to various downstream tasks in numerical domains, such as finance~\cite{garza2023timegpt,yu2023temporal}, energy~\cite{gao2024inducing}, climate science~\cite{jin2023time}, healthcare~\cite{wang2024large}, wireless communications~\cite{xu2024large}, synthetic tabular generation~\cite{dinh2022lift,borisov2023language,xu2024large}, among others.
-Inspired by the success of pre-trained LLMs, several methods have been developed recently in~\cite{gruver2024, dooley2023, nie2023a, rasul2024, woo2024, jin2023time, ansari2024chronos} by adapting LLM to numerical domains.
-For many of these numeric downstream tasks, training a linear classifier on top of the hidden-layer representations generated by the pre-trained LLMs have already shown near state-of-the-art performance \cite{jin2023time,ansari2024chronos}.
-However, these models in~\cite{gruver2024, dooley2023, nie2023a, rasul2024, woo2024, jin2023time, ansari2024chronos} are treated as `black-box' where numeric forecasts are controlled by complex nonlinear interactions between many parameters.
+Large language models (LLMs) have been proven to effective in adapting to various downstream tasks in numerical domains, such as finance~\cite{garza2023timegpt,yu2023temporal}, energy~\cite{gao2024inducing}, climate science~\cite{jin2023time}, healthcare~\cite{wang2024large}, transportation signals~\cite{xu2024large}, synthetic tabular generation~\cite{dinh2022lift,borisov2023language,xu2024large}, among others.
+Inspired by the success of pre-trained LLMs, several methods have been developed recently in~\cite{gruver2024, dooley2023, nie2023a, rasul2024, woo2024, jin2023time, ansari2024chronos} by adapting LLM to numerical domains that deal with time series forecasting.
+For many of these numerical downstream tasks, training a linear classifier on top of the hidden-layer representations generated by the pre-trained LLMs has been shown to achieve near state-of-the-art performance \cite{jin2023time,ansari2024chronos}.
+However, the existing models in~\cite{gruver2024, dooley2023, nie2023a, rasul2024, woo2024, jin2023time, ansari2024chronos} are treated as a `black box' where numerical forecasts are controlled by complex nonlinear interactions between many parameters.
 This makes it difficult to understand how models arrive at their predictions and makes it challenging for users to trust the model outputs.

-LLMs’ tendency to hallucinate can have serious consequences in critical numeric applications.
+When applied to critical numerical domain use cases, the tendency of LLMs to hallucinate can have serious and detrimental consequences.
 For example, prediction errors in fraud detection in finance can lead to huge financial losses and errors in protection onset of sepsis or cardiac arrest in healthcare can result in patient deaths.
-Thus, to guarantee prediction reliability and accuracy in numerical domains, it is necessary to open the black-box and provide performance guarantees through explaination.
-Although recent empirical studies \cite{jin2023time, nie2023a, liu2024llm4cp} demonstrate the benefits of vector representations of embedding learned by LLMs in various numeric downstream tasks, there is little theoretical understanding of their empirical success.
-Thus, a fundamental question arises: \textit{``when (or how) can the next-word prediction capability of LLMs be effectively adapted to numerical domains?"}
+Thus, to guarantee prediction reliability and accuracy in numerical domains, it is necessary to understand the inner working of the so-called black box and provide performance guarantees through explanation.
+Although recent empirical studies \cite{jin2023time, nie2023a, liu2024llm4cp} demonstrate the benefits of vector representations of embedding learned by LLMs in various numerical downstream tasks, there is little theoretical understanding of their empirical success.
+Thus, a fundamental question arises: \textit{``When (or how) can the next-word prediction capability of LLMs be effectively adapted to numerical domains?"}